sibomsahu/basic-sql-queries/README.md

 ## Copyright

 © Sibom LLC, 2017.
-Unauthorized use and/or duplication of this material without express and written permission from DevMountain, LLC is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to SIBOM with appropriate and specific direction to the original content.
+Unauthorized use and/or duplication of this material without express and written permission from Sibom, LLC is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Sibom with appropriate and specific direction to the original content.

 <p align="center">
 <img src="https://signature.freefire-name.com/img.php?f=2&t=Sibom" width="250">